 Job Evaluation and Position Classification Procedures

 The “Fair Labor Standards Act (FLSA)” is federal legislation that protects workers from unfair labor practices.
-Criteria contained within the FLSA provide guidance to aid in determining the classification of a position.
+It is administered by the U.S. Department of Labor Wage and Hour Division.
+The FLSA provides specific criteria and guidance to aid in determining the classification of a position.
 The nature of job duties and responsibilities, along with other considerations, define a position as “exempt” or “non-exempt.”

 - Knowledge needed to perform the position responsibilities

-- Leadership and/or guidance that the position provides to others
+- Leadership and/or guidance that the position receives or provides to others

 - Level of analytical and problem solving skills required to do the work of the position

-- Level of responsibility and the resulting impact on the university, division, department and/or work group
+- Position scope, level of responsibility and the resulting impact on the university, division, department and/or work group

 - Level of interpersonal/communication skills required to meet the responsibilities of the position

 The wage grade structure for staff jobs supports alignment of RIT jobs to the current labor market.
 The wage grade structure is reviewed on an annual basis to ensure that our pay levels continue to align with the external labor market.

 - The job is a new role in the organization.